MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_format_description_0020.md

 Conversions exposed through the decoder must have a hardware advantage compared to a conversion that could be accomplished through the app via a decode and a video process BLT.
 This typically means the video hardware write the unconverted reference frame and the converted output (both outputs) without a separate step that reads the unconverted reference frame to produce the converted output.

-The one exception is that all drivers are required to support a conversion to remove the D3D12DDI_RESOURCE_FLAG_VIDEO_DECODE_REFERENCE_ONLY flag where the source and destination format, colorspace, and size are equal.
+The one exception is that all drivers are required to support a conversion to remove the D3D12DDI_RESOURCE_FLAG_VIDEO_DECODE_REFERENCE_ONLY flag where the source and destination format, color space, and size are equal.
 Hardware may not actually require the D3D12DDI_RESOURCE_FLAG_VIDEO_DECODE_REFERENCE_ONLY flag, but if it is used, the driver may implement this conversion with a copy operation.